Learn to fuel the gymnast for optimal performance and longevity in the sport.

 Does this mean I’m not saying you should eat a very nutrient dense diet full of high quality protein, colorful fruits and vegetables, anti-inflammatory fats, whole grains, and more?
 Of course not.
 But, food is more than just “fuel”.

 If your athlete was given pizza the night before the meet and they refused the pizza because it was “bad” and just went to bed hungry, this is an issue.
-I know that some types of pizza may not be the best choice for pre-meet meal, but if your gymnast would rather starve than be adequately fueled, their priorities are all wrong.
+I know that some types of pizza may not be the best choice for pre-meet meal (like something super greasy/spicy that would cause indigestion and disrupt sleep), but if your gymnast would rather starve than be adequately fueled, their priorities are all wrong.
 I would rather have your athlete fueled for performance than not and risk sub-optimal performance and risk injury.

-Therefore I recommend a 90/10 “rule” for implementing the “fun foods”.
-This is flexible eating.
-I call junk foods (the less nutritious, lower fiber, higher sugar/salt/fat foods that are super delicious) the “fun foods” as this buffers the negative connotation that can promote guilt and anxiety around these foods.
+I used to recommend the 90/10 or 80/20 “rule” for implementing the “fun foods”, but I’ve stopped saying that as it is still a food rule.
+But, the point is that flexible eating can encompass both nutrient dense foods AND the “fun foods” or what I call “junk foods” (the objectively less nutritious, lower fiber, higher sugar/salt/fat foods that are often super delicious).
+Using the term “fun foods” or just calling the foods for what they are can buffer the negative connotation that can promote guilt and anxiety around these foods.

-Yes, for the high level gymnast their diet should be about 80-90% “whole foods”, i.e. high quality protein, nutrient dense fibrous grains and starches, fruits, vegetables, and healthy fats.
-After that, it is possible to fit in 1-2 servings per day (10-20% of the diet, calorically speaking) of “fun foods” especially as most still contain nutrition that can contribute to energy needs, etc.
+Yes, for the high level gymnast their diet should be mostly “whole foods”, i.e. high quality protein, nutrient dense fibrous grains and starches, fruits, vegetables, and healthy fats.
+After that, it is possible to fit in a few servings per day of “fun foods” especially as most still contain nutrition that can contribute to energy needs, etc. I never give specifics to “how many/much” fun foods are allowed because nutrition is about the averages.
+Some days we have just a cookie or some chocolate after lunch, other days there is a bigger dessert after dinner, say when it’s a birthday or celebration…or just because.

 The other issue with “clean eating” is this creates rigid, dichotomous “good vs bad” thinking that can so easily spiral into obsessive behaviors.
 The gymnast, a typical type-A perfectionist, is at particular risk of spiraling into disordered eating behaviors be subscribing to this method of eating.